sarahrajabazdeh/HadoopTweetSentiment/README.md

     Visualization: Utilized Matplotlib for data visualization to create bar charts and a line plot to represent sentiment distribution, sentiment by date, and sentiment by user.

-These analyses and visualizations provided insights into sentiment trends, tweet characteristics, and user sentiment variations in the Sentiment140 dataset.
-You can further refine and expand these analyses based on your research objectives and data exploration requirements.